pop42/mac-setup/README.md

 In the **Text** tab, click **Change Font** and select your favorite monospaced font such as _Inconsolata_ at 14pt.

 In the **Terminal** tab, check **Unlimited scrollback**.
 Also, because I don't like sounds, check **Silence bell**.

-You will also need some dotfiles to do all the good stuff. _.bash_profile_ is called first, then it calls in the rest.
-To get you started, pull down the three I have here:

 When done, hit the red "X" in the upper left (saving is automatic in OS X preference panes).
 Close the window and open a new one to see the size change.